isomerpages/moe-crescentgirlssch/_cradle/National Digital Explorer/Digital Explorer (Learn).md

 The flexibility of Digital Explorer Learn programme allows schools to adopt this programme as a self-directed learning activity or complement it for classroom-based teaching.
 Schools may also choose to implement this programme as a post-exam activity.

-The registration fee for each participating student will be **S$5** for each module selected by the school.
+The registration fee for each participating student will be **S$5**.
 Students who complete and pass the respective ICDL module will receive the ICDL Profile Certificate recognized worldwide.
-All participating schools should complete Digital Explorer Learn by 16 November 2023.
+All participating schools should complete Digital Explorer Learn by 15 November 2024.

-### UPPER PRIMARY LEVEL ###
+### PRIMARY LEVEL ###

 **Learning Outcomes:** <br>
 Upon completion, successful students will feel confident using important office productivity applications to perform everyday workplace tasks.
 They will be able to: